Postgraduate researcher FAQs

 Graduate Teaching Assistants

 If you are a PGR on fieldwork or placement, please refer to local government coronavirus guidance on National Health Service and Public Health England.
 For advice on foreign travel please refer to The Foreign and Commonwealth Office.
-PGRs should discuss this with your supervisor and PGR team and they can advise further.
+PGRs should discuss this with your supervisor and PGR team.

 You must follow government advice regarding travel and social distancing, and refer to travel advice for foreign travel.
 PGRs should discuss any concerns with their supervisor.